Betoken/Whitepaper/BetokenWhitepaper.md

 Betoken is unstoppable: it is a completely decentralized application built on the censorship-resistant Ethereum blockchain.

 Betoken is transparent: all statistics and decisions are publically available, and all fees and clauses are written in immutable open-source smart contracts.

+Betoken will make investing in crypto-assets as simple as deposit-and-profit.
+Research and due diligence will be done by managers in the investors' stead, all with minimal need for trust between anyone.

+Besides serving as a fund, Betoken will facilitate the collection, consolidation and sharing of data for reporting, risk management and supervisory purposes.

 ## 1. The Betoken Model